-6.2.1.1 Eligible Activities
+6.3.1.1 Eligible Activities

 CDBG-DR funds from the HUD disaster appropriation may be used for eligible CDBG activities.
-133 The assistance may be provided for eligible projects to which FEMA has provided assistance, or that other sources, including FEMA, cannot fund or cannot fund in full, but that are nevertheless critical to recovery, or for activities where the costs significantly exceed the amount of assistance that FEMA or other sources can fund.
-However, any appropriation covered by this Plan 134 shall be reviewed for compliance with duplication of benefits (DOB) guidelines.
-135 A key update is described by HUD, "CDBG-DR grantees shall not treat declined subsidized loans, including declined SBA loans, as a DOB (but are not prohibited from considering declined subsidized loans for other reasons, such as underwriting)."
-136 Funds may also be used as a matching requirement, http://opportunity.nebraska.gov/files/crd/cdbg_admin_manual/CDBGAdminMan16_All.pdf.
+132 The assistance may be provided for eligible projects to which FEMA has provided assistance, or that other sources, including FEMA, cannot fund or cannot fund in full, but that are nevertheless critical to recovery, or for activities where the costs significantly exceed the amount of assistance that FEMA or other sources can fund.
+However, any appropriation covered by this Plan 133 shall be reviewed for compliance with duplication of benefits (DOB) guidelines.
+134 A key update is described by HUD.
+"CDBG-DR grantees shall not treat declined subsidized loans, including declined SBA loans, as a DOB (but are not prohibited from considering declined subsidized loans for other reasons, such as underwriting)."
+135 Funds may also be used as a matching requirement, share, or contribution for any other federal program, provided all activities are CDBG-DR eligible and in compliance with DOB guidelines.